wp-plugins/ts-widget-pack/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-TS Widget Pack is a ThematoSoup plugin that enables essential, yet powerful features for your WordPress website.
+Widget Pack is a ThematoSoup plugin that enables essential, yet powerful features for your WordPress website.

 == Description ==

-Ts Widget Pack consists of several widget modules that will enable you to do the things you wish were WordPress standard features.
+Widget Pack consists of several widget modules that will enable you to do the things you wish were WordPress standard features.

 The idea behind building such a plugin is that we believe following WordPress.org codex and best practices is the only way of developing WordPress themes and plugins.

-We encourage all end-users, as well as developers, to extend any additional functionality of WordPress themes by using TS Widget Pack.
+We encourage all end-users, as well as developers, to extend any additional functionality of WordPress themes by using Widget Pack.
 This ensures painless and safe switching themes without loosing any widget content or its function.

 =TS Call to Action Widget=
 Call to action widget gives you an option of inserting a call to action box in any widgetized area of your WordPress theme.
 Elements of the call to action widget are: